LightningRails/Rails-saas-boilerplate/README.md

 ## Community & Feedback
 ![Positive reviews](https://res.cloudinary.com/therainycloud/image/upload/v1730358090/production/lightning_rails_testimonial_snu2rh.png)

-I’ve been actively improving the code and documentation over the past month, thanks to feedback from more than 100 early users.
+I’ve been actively improving the code and documentation over the past month, thanks to feedback from more than 200 RoR developers.

-Check out the project website at [https://lightningrails.com](https://lightningrails.com) and let me know what you think.
+Check out the project website at [https://lightningrails.com](https://lightningrails.com/?ref="boilerplate-repo") and let me know what you think.
 Your feedback is invaluable as I continue to refine Lightning Rails for the developer community.

 Happy coding!